php-dev-br/laravel-doc-pt-br/middleware.md

 <a name="assigning-middleware-to-routes"></a>

-### Assigning Middleware to Routes
+### Assigning Middleware To Routes

-If you would like to assign middleware to specific routes, you may invoke the `middleware` method when defining the route:

-    use App\Http\Middleware\Authenticate;

-    Route::get('/profile', function () {
-        // ...
-    })->middleware(Authenticate::class);

-You may assign multiple middleware to the route by passing an array of middleware names to the `middleware` method:

-    Route::get('/', function () {
-        // ...
-    })->middleware([First::class, Second::class]);

-For convenience, you may assign aliases to middleware in your application's `app/Http/Kernel.php` file.
-By default, the `$middlewareAliases` property of this class contains entries for the middleware included with Laravel.
-You may add your own middleware to this list and assign it an alias of your choosing:
+If you would like to assign middleware to specific routes, you should first assign the middleware a key in your application's `app/Http/Kernel.php` file.
+By default, the `$routeMiddleware` property of this class contains entries for the middleware included with Laravel.
+You may add your own middleware to this list and assign it a key of your choosing:

     // Within App\Http\Kernel class...

-    protected $middlewareAliases = [
+    protected $routeMiddleware = [
         'auth' => \App\Http\Middleware\Authenticate::class,
         'auth.basic' => \Illuminate\Auth\Middleware\AuthenticateWithBasicAuth::class,
         'bindings' => \Illuminate\Routing\Middleware\SubstituteBindings::class,